tsumarios/CTF-Writeups/THM/ConvertMyVideo/README.md

 ## Web Directories Enumeration

 Let's start by visiting the homepage of the web server listening on port 80.
-By inspecting the source page, it seems that there is nothing interesting in there.
+Although, by inspecting the source page it seems that there is nothing interesting.

 ### Gobuster